drain flies

 2. Clean the Drain (This Is the Most Important Step)

-• Pour boiling water slowly down the drain
+• Slowly pour boiling water through the drain

-• Use a drain brush (or old bottle brush)
+• Utilize the drain brush (or an old bottle brush)

-• Scrub the inside walls of the pipe
+• Clean the inner walls of the pipe

 3. Use a Natural Drain Cleaner